isantosa/mmec_fab/README.md

 # mmec_fab

-Starting point for fabrication setup.
+Starting point for fabrication setup for mmec_fab.
+Archived to encourage development in own repositories.

 Scripts to run fabrication sequences needs to be written, and the methods in mmec_fab.RobotClient needs to be adapted to project needs.